jessehall/sk-sb-users-auth/RECREATION_PROMPT.md

 4. Click "Save and Continue"
 5. Skip "Scopes" → "Save and Continue"
 6. Add test users (your email) → "Save and Continue"

+**IMPORTANT: Make App External for Production**
+- After initial setup, go back to **OAuth consent screen**
+- Click "MAKE EXTERNAL" or "Edit App"
+- Change User Type from "Internal" to "External"
+- This allows any Google user to sign up (not just test users)
+- For production, you may need to publish the app

 #### Create OAuth Credentials
 1. Go to **APIs & Services** → **Credentials**